ejmahler/SplineLibrary/docs/SplineAPI.md

 For non-looping splines, if the input T is outside of the allowable range, the results are undefined.

-#### Vector3D getTangent(t) const
+#### getTangent(t)
 This method interpolates the position and derivative of the position (aka the tangent) at T, and returns a struct containing both.
-There is no way to compute only the tangent.
+While it's possible to compute only the tangent, the API doesn't support it, in the interest of simplifying the API.

 The interpolated tangent is always continuous.